risingwavelabs/risingwave-docs/versioned_docs/version-1.8/guides/sink-to-starrocks.md

 id: sink-to-starrocks
 title: Sink data from RisingWave to StarRocks
 description: Sink data from RisingWave to StarRocks.
 slug: /sink-to-starrocks
 ---

 This guide describes how to sink data from RisingWave to StarRocks.

 StarRocks is an open-source, massively parallel processing (MPP) database.
 For details on how to get started with StarRocks, see the [Quick start](https://docs.starrocks.io/docs/quick_start/) guide.

-The StarRocks stream load does not support sinking `struct` and `json` types.
+The StarRocks stream load does not support sinking `struct` type.

 ## Prerequisites